 Escape From Tarkov is one of our favorite games out there and we recommend most shooter fans to give this a try.
 But picking up this hardcore shooter is a daunting task for even the most dedicated gamers.
-In this guide series we will take you through your first hours in this game.
+In this Escape From Tarkov guide series we will take you through your first hours in this game.
 But before we start, a small disclaimer: EFT is still in beta so even the most fundamental gameplay mechanics may be subject to change.

-What’s is EFT?
+What’s is Escape From Tarkov?

 Escape From Tarkov, or EFT for short, is a Russian-made hardcore shooter with survival and military simulator elements.
 Your main goal in a typical game of Tarkov is to survive.
 But there’s a lot of reasons to even put yourself in a potentially deadly situation in the first place.
 Loot is one of those reasons.
 And like the famous Abba song says, it’s all about the roubles, roubles, roubles.